davidsneighbour/components/README.md

 hugo mod init github.com/username/reponame
 ```

-Step 2: add dnb-hugo to your required modules in config.toml
+Step 2: add one of the modules to your required modules in config.toml

 ```
 [module]
 [[module.imports]]
-path = "github.com/daviddsneighbour/dnb-hugo"
+path = "github.com/davidsneighbour/dnb-hugo/packages/netlification"
 ```

 The next time you run hugo it will download the latest version of the hugo-dnb.